KevinGirardx/KevinGirardx/README.md

 - 👋 Hi, I’m @KevinGirardx
 - 👀 I’m interested in Dev shit...
-- 🌱 I’m currently learning as I go ...
+- 🌱 I’m currently learning as I go...
-- 📫 How to reach me ...
+- 📫 How to reach me...
 KevinGirardx#1960
+- ☕ Buy me a coffee... https://ko-fi.com/kevingirardx40619

 <!---
 KevinGirardx/KevinGirardx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.